 - Once you’re satisfied with the hedgehog’s shape, stick on the two dried beans for eyes and the raisin for a nose.
 Decorate the hedgehog’s back with rows of pecan halves and walnut pieces to look like spines.

 - Curl a few sprigs of fresh rosemary around the hedgehog to look like pine branches in a forest.
-Serve the cheese ball with crackers.
+Serve with crackers.

 - Category: Appetizer